angular/material/docs/guides/BUILD.md

 Angular Material, each component is contained within its own module and specifies its own dependencies.

-> At a minimum, all components have a dependecy upon the `core` module.
+> At a minimum, all components have a dependency upon the `core` module.

 For example, the **slider** component is registered as a **material.components.slider** module.